moamenhredeen/flutterdemos/README.md

 Until i find a good way to share data in a reactive way between mvvm without code duplication and a lot of boilerplate, i think riverpod will be a safer pet.

+## Riverpod

+we can already see, that even for such a small app riverpod does save a lot of effort. it is not as bad as i initially thought. we have to think of provider as use-cases (or BloC from BloC perspective). there is no mapping between the screens/views and the providers, and we should not try to make one.
+Riverpod is reactive layer between the data layer and the UI layer.